 McNeely Family Artist Residency

-The McNeely Family Artist in Residence for Fall 2025 is Ashley Kim.
+The McNeely Family Artist in Residence for Spring 2026 was Joshua Holden.

 Previous Artists in Residence